EpiXCoder/NurseryNodes/README.md

-# CSS Framework Starter Sample
+# Nursery Node - a CSS Framework

-The HTML in this file can be used to test your CSS framework.

-The HTML here contains a variety of markup that you might find in any web page.
+Nursery Node is a whimsical CSS framework designed with tiny tots in our lives in mind.